 Based on the FDA 2022 Summary Report on Antimicrobials Sold or Distributed for Use in Food-Producing Animals, this represents approximately 99%, by weight, of all medically important antimicrobials sold/distributed for use in food-producing animals in the United States.
 The remaining 1%, by weight, of medically important antimicrobials includes products approved for routes of administration other than feed or drinking water.

 Next Steps: To understand the impact of CVM’s actions, we aim to track label revisions for the medically important antimicrobial drugs that remain available over-the-counter as they transition to prescription marketing status.

-Disposition of the remaining 94 approved applications is CVM’s target for the new effort being captured under Draft GFI #263, Recommendations for Drug Sponsors for Voluntarily Bringing under Veterinary Oversight All Medically Important Antimicrobial Drugs in Animals that Continue to be Available as Over-the-Counter Products.
-Of the 94 remaining approved applications available without a prescription or Veterinary Feed Directive (VFD) authorization, 76 are dosage forms other than feed or water administration (e.g., injectable, intramammary) marketed for food-producing animals, 2 are all dosage forms for companion animals, and 16 are all dosage forms for both food-producing and companion animals.
+Disposition of the remaining 1 approved application is CVM’s target for the new effort being captured under GFI #263, Recommendations for Drug Sponsors for Voluntarily Bringing under Veterinary Oversight All Medically Important Antimicrobial Drugs in Animals that Continue to be Available as Over-the-Counter Products.
+Of the 1 remaining approved applications available without a prescription or Veterinary Feed Directive (VFD) authorization, 1 are dosage forms other than feed or water administration (e.g., injectable, intramammary) marketed for food-producing animals, 0 are all dosage forms for companion animals, and 0 are all dosage forms for both food-producing and companion animals.